conan-io/conan-package-tools/README.md

 - **mingw_configurations**: Configurations for MinGW
 - **archs**: List containing specific architectures to build for.
 Default ["x86", "x86_64"]
 - **use_docker**: Use docker for package creation in Linux systems.
+- **docker_conan_home**: Location where package source files will be copied to inside the Docker container
 - **docker_image_skip_update**: If defined, it will skip the initialization update of "conan package tools" and "conan" in the docker image.
 By default is False.
 - **docker_image_skip_pull**: If defined, it will skip the "docker pull" command, enabling a local image to be used, and without being overwritten.
 - **always_update_conan_in_docker**: If True, "conan package tools" and "conan" will be installed and upgraded in the docker image in every build execution.